Frequently Asked Questions - Faculty and Professional Staff

 I suspect one of my students of cheating/plagiarizing.
 What should I do?

 First, consult with your department head and meet/communicate with the student indicating your intention to formally report the violation.
 Seek their explanation about the alleged behavior.
 Specific instructions on how to handle and document academic integrity cases need to be followed and can be found in the Student Handbook.

 Do I have to report a case of academic dishonesty?

 I have a concern (non-academic integrity) about a student's behavior, what should I do?

 As an educator, your first step should be to talk with the student and share your concerns.
 If needed, consult with your supervisor/department head.
 Sometimes students need a simple reminder about proper manners and classroom etiquette.
 Please refer to the page on classroom disruption for more resources.

 Always keep in mind, if an emergency arises, contact Public Safety immediately at 215.895.2222.

 What can happen to the student?

-If a student is in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) up to loss of housing or suspension and expulsion for more serious or repeat offenses.
-There can be additional sanctions issued including an alcohol education module, service hours, fines or other projects.
-In these cases, these requirements must be completed as well or there may be further consequences.
+If a student is in violation of the Code, sanctions can range from a disciplinary reprimand to suspension or expulsion for more serious or repeat offenses.
+There are additional educational sanctions that will be assigned dependent on the case.

 Academic integrity violations could result in the assignment of sanctions determined by the instructor.
 A second violation of the academic integrity policy will likely result in suspension.